A Search Results Evaluation Model Whitepaper

 Sometimes people search and expect to find answers to their questions in search results.
 In these days of featured snippets, that may happen more frequently than when answers might just happen to appear in snippets for pages featured in results.
 So, sometimes a set of SERPS can answer questions without any clicks.

-This paper doesn’t describe the idea of entity metrics, but it reminds me of how the Google patent about them presented SERPS in a way that was different that just a presentation of URLs that were ordered based upon IR and PageRank scores.
+This paper doesn’t describe the idea of entity metrics, but it reminds me of how the Google patent about them presented SERPS in a way that was different than just a presentation of URLs that were ordered based upon IR and PageRank scores.
+It is a slightly different set of things to think about when doing Search Results Evaluation.
 It’s recommended reading:

 There are different reasons why some pages or entities show up in search results than just a rank, and they can have value, satisfy searchers, and even lead to clicks that may educate or entertain.